Choices and intervals: Introduction

 \subsection{Acknowledgements}

 We are grateful to Itai Benjamini, who asked us a question which motivated this research.
+We would also like to thank Matthew Junge and the referee for their close reading and helpful comments.
 The computer simulations have been dutifully executed by the cluster of the Weizmann Institute of Science, Department of Mathematics and Computer Science.
 Node \texttt{n68} in particular has done a tremendous job and is hereby thanked.